To see all Colosseum ticket options

 Explore the Colosseum, the Roman Forum and the Palatine Hill with an expert guide and learn about gladiator battles, Roman palace intrigues, and the history of the capital of Europe’s greatest empire.
 Here’s a breakdown of the tour options:

 • Standard Guided Tour: Choose from tickets for groups of up to 30 people.
-Available in 9 languages, these tours offer both quick one-hour options and more in-depth 5-hour experiences.
+These tours are available in 9 languages and last from 1.5 to 3 hours.
 Tickets sell out fast, so check availability here.

 • Small Group Guided Tour: Want a more personal experience?
 Join a smaller group of 6 to 25 people, with tours lasting from 1 to 3 hours.
 This option is available in English, German, French, Italian, Portuguese, and Spanish.